 Instructions

-• Place all ingredients in a small bowl or tall jar.
+- Place all ingredients in a small bowl or tall jar.
 Use an immersion blender to combine and emulsify.
-If you don’t have an immersion blender, cover jar tightly and shake ingredients vigorously (just know that there will be more noticeable pieces in the vinaigrette).
+If you don't have an immersion blender, cover jar tightly and shake ingredients vigorously (just know that the vinaigrette will not be as smooth).
+Yield: about ⅔ cup of vinaigrette.

-• This recipe can be made a day or two prior to serving.
+- You can make this recipe a day or two prior to serving.
 Store in the refrigerator, in a container with a tight-fitting lid.
-Remove from refrigerator 30 minutes prior to using, to let oil come to room temperature.
+Remove from refrigerator 30 minutes prior to serving, to let oil come to room temperature.
 Shake vigorously to combine.